TypedDict

 This is equivalent to just constructing a dictionary directly using { ... } or dict(key=value, ...).
 The constructor form is sometimes convenient, since it can be used without a type annotation, and it also makes the type of the object explicit.

 Like all types, TypedDicts can be used as components to build arbitrarily complex types.
 For example, you can define nested TypedDicts and containers with TypedDict items.
 Unlike most other types, mypy uses structural compatibility checking (or structural subtyping) with TypedDicts.
-A TypedDict object with extra items is compatible with (a subtype of) a narrower TypedDict, assuming item types are compatible (totality also affects subtyping, as discussed below).
+A TypedDict object with extra items can be compatible with (a subtype of) a narrower TypedDict, assuming item types are compatible (totality also affects subtyping, as does closing, as discussed below).

 A TypedDict object is not a subtype of the regular dict[...] type (and vice versa), since dict allows arbitrary keys to be added and removed, unlike TypedDict.
 However, any TypedDict object is a subtype of (that is, compatible with) Mapping[str, object], since Mapping only provides read-only access to the dictionary items: